LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 <tr>
 <td>sdes</td>
 <td>yes</td>
 <td>Array of SDEs which should be added to an engagement.
 For more information about the available Engagement Attributes, refer to the <a href="engagement-attributes-overview.html">Engagement Attributes Overview</a>.
-Also use the <b>SDETypes</b> for suggestions which types of engagement attributes can be added. (s. sample usage below)</td>
+Also use the <b>SDETypes</b> for suggestions for which types of engagement attributes can be added. (s. sample usage below)</td>
 <td>array</td>
 </tr>
 <tr>
 <td>visitorId</td>
 <td>yes</td>
 <td>The ID of the Visitor you want to add the SDEs to.
-(Sometimes is included in the faas-event payload, if not use e.g. the conversation ID with the <a href="liveperson-functions-development-toolbelt.html#get-conversation-by-id">Conversation Util</a> to retrieve)</td>
+(Sometimes is included in the faas-event payload, if not use the conversation ID with the <a href="liveperson-functions-development-toolbelt.html#get-conversation-by-id">Conversation Util</a> to retrieve)</td>
 <td>string</td>
 </tr>
 <tr>